What Is Conception?

 IVF (In Vitro Fertilisation) |

 In this, eggs and sperm are fertilised in a laboratory setting to form embryos.
-One or more of these
+One or more of these embryos are then transferred to the uterus for implantation.
+IVF skips the cell travel from the fallopian tube to the uterus to initiate a successful pregnancy. |

 IUI (Intrauterine Insemination) |

-IUI involves sperm collection from the male and their insertion directly into the uterus during the
+IUI involves sperm collection from the male and their insertion directly into the uterus during the ovulation phase.
+Fertilisation in this technique occurs naturally inside the body, followed by implantation. |

 Though the methods differ, the core process after fertilisation—cell division, embryo travel, and implantation—remains the same.